Mindinventory/image_cropping/README.md

 ##### encodingQuality
 Set the encodingQuality of the cropped image.
 Defaults to 100 (max).
 High quality involves bigger image file size.

+#### outputImageFormat
+Output format of cropped image, can be PNG or JPG, default is JPG.

 ##### workerPath
 You may want to change the worker.js name, especially if you use other web workers and you already have a worker.js file.